Foliation surgeries and the concordance groups of foliated spheres: Introduction

 \subsection{An explicit application}

 In addition to the general argument just described, it is good to have fully explicit examples of foliations to which the theory applies.
 To this end, we recall the construction of Thurston \cite{Mizutani2017--ThurstonsConstructionSurjectiveHomomorphismH}, in each codimension \( q \), of foliations whose Godbillon-Vey numbers surject onto \( \R \).
 In fact, these are each on a stably trivial \( (2q+1) \)-manifold, but unfortunately, do not have trivial normal bundle.
 We explain in Section \ref{sec: Thurston's construction} a modification of the construction that does have trivial normal bundle, so that Theorem \ref{thm: thm intro surgery to sphere} may be applied.
 In doing so, we obtain a quite explicit family of continuously varying Godbillon-Vey spheres for each codimension, in Corollary \ref{thm: cor GV spheres}.
+To our knowledge, no such explicit construction of Godbillon-Vey spheres has yet appeared in the literature.